CJ1138/k8s-the-devops-way/README.md

 - Correctly disperse all created key / config files to the VMs
 - Bootstrap an etcd cluster
 - Bootstrap a Kubernetes control plane
+- Bootstrap 3 Kubernetes worker nodes
+- Configure kubectl for Remote Access
+- Provision Pod Network Routes
+- Deploy the DNS Cluster Add-on

-Running `./scripts/clean-up.sh` will delete all resources on GCP and any created locally.
+Running `./scripts/clean-up.sh` will delete all resources on GCP and any files created dynamically by the above process.